Type 051 destroyer: Type 051G

-The Type 051G was an improved variant that the last two ships, Zhanjiang and Zhuhai, were completed to.
+The Type 051G was an improved variant to which design the last two ships, Zhanjiang and Zhuhai, were completed.
 They were equipped with Type 354 3-D air and surface search radar.
 Four twin YJ-8 launchers replaced the HY-1/HY-2 launchers.
 The Soviet sonar was replaced by French DUBV-23 search sonar and DUBV-43 variable depth sonar (VDS).

 Zhuhai was modified in 1999.
 The Soviet 130 mm guns were replaced by Type 79A 100 mm guns, derived from French Creusot-Loire Compact, with automated reloaders.
 An HQ-7 SAM launcher replaced the "X" turret, as on the Type 051DT.
 Zhuhai was similarly modified.

 Zhanjiang and Zhuhai were equipped with the ZKG-4A and ZKG-4B combat data systems respectively.

 The Type 051G was also the first Chinese ship to deploy the YU-7 lightweight torpedo, and the Italian 40 mm anti-aircraft gun.

-The Type 051G was part of the Luda III class, and later the Luda IV class.
+The Type 051G was according to NATO part of the Luda III class, and later the Luda IV class.

 Ships of class

+All these ships were built at three shipyards: (1) the Luda Shipyard (since 2000 called the Dalian Shipyard) in Liaoning, (2) the Zhonghua Shipyard (now called the Hudong-Zhonghua Shipyard) in Shanghai, and (3) the Huangpu Shipyard, in Guangzhou.

-The number is the order of completion.
+The number in the first column is the order of completion.